kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/04-control-flow/04b-create-edit-flow-stores.md

 exports.updateStore = async (req, res) => {
   // find and update the store

-  // Redirect them to teh store and tell them it worked };
+  // Redirect them to the store and tell them it worked };
 ```